moding-il/bizdoc.core/README.md

 }
 ```

-Like other components, Angular widget component must have a _BizDoc_ decoration matching the backing object Template value.
+Like other components, Angular widget component must have a @BizDoc decoration matching the backing object Template attribute.

-The onBind() function receives the data return by the server-side GetAsync() method.
+The onBind() function receives the data returned by the server-side GetAsync() method.

-> Widgets, as other objects, accepts *Options* to control their behavior.
+> Widgets, as other objects, accepts _Options_ to control their behavior.
 Refer to BizDoc.Configuration.Widgets namespace to inspect core widget properties.

 Core widgets server-side objects can be overridden.
 See [how to](#customizing-built-in-objects) example.

 ### Rules

 A _rule_ declares a programmatic value.
 For example, the Anomaly rule returns the cube anomaly for the currently processed document.
-Rules can then be evaluated in scenarios like a workflow *If* condition or object _privileges_.
+Rules can then be evaluated in scenarios like a workflow _if_ condition or object _privileges_.

 A rule object inherits from RuleBase.